This article has links to products and services we love, which we may make commission from.

 The tour can only be booked through Inka Rest hostel; we stayed there for two nights in a private room, breakfast was extensive, and the staff were friendly!

 This option on a Peru trip would really only be feasible for those spending 3 weeks in Peru.

 Or, try a homestay on Amantaní Island.

 - Recommended nights: With homestay: 3 nights (1 night on the island) / without homestay: 1 night

 - Cusco to Puno: Approximately 8 hours

-- 2 week Peru itinerary would probably remove a stay on Taquile Island (especially if you can’t speak any Spanish)
+- 2-week Peru itinerary would probably remove a stay on Taquile Island, especially if you can’t speak Spanish

 9. The Jungle in Peru

-We initially travelled with a DEET heavy repellent like OFF but moved on to a DEET free product called Avon So Soft US / UK after nothing was working for us and we had the fear about putting DEET on our skin after a year of applying it on and off.
+We initially travelled with a DEET-heavy repellent like OFF but moved on to a DEET-free product called Avon So Soft US / UK after nothing was working for us, and we had the fear about putting DEET on our skin after a year of applying it.

 - Cusco to Puerto Maldonado: Approximately 1-hour flight